MDX-CS/lily/readme.md

 Feel free to clone the repository anywhere on your computer.
 Open up your console and `cd` in the repo directory.
 Run `npm install` and wait for the dependencies to be installed.
 Then run the `gulp` command so all the source files can compile.

-Not that if you have yarn installed, our package uses this technology, so you can choose to run `yarn` instead of `npm install`.
+Note that if you have yarn installed, our package uses this technology, so you can choose to run `yarn` instead of `npm install`.
 This approach is usually much faster.

 __Environment__